MATERIALS

 Cortex

-Polyamide ealstic woven fabrics.
-Cortex fabrics are designed to ensure the maximum ergonomy and comfort.
+Polyamide elastic woven fabrics.
+Cortex fabrics are designed to ensure maximum ergonomy and comfort.

 Dyneema

 Registered trademark for a synthetic fabric that is stronger than Kevlar®.
-Dyneema® is composed of ultra high molecular weight polyethylene.
-It is resistant to water, most chemicals, UV radiation and bacterial.
+Dyneema® is composed of ultra-high molecular weight polyethylene.
+It is resistant to water, most chemicals, UV radiation and bacteria.

 Electrophoretic deposition coating.
 A characteristic feature of this process is that colloidal particles suspended in a liquid medium migrate under the influence of an electric field (electrophoresis) and are deposited onto an electrode.